AlejandroPerezB2B/Syncbeateyeeg/README.md

 Output files are "0XX_ICremov.set" and "0XX_ICremov.fdt" files (which contain new datasets after component removal) under the participant number folder.

-**Notes**

-% Participants 040, 055, and 086 (subjects [27, 41, 72]) encountered errors, prompting us to skip these cases.
-Should the issues be resolved, rerun the pipeline for these participants.
-There is also an unidentified error for participant 012 (subject [6]) when running procHR().

-% Initially, we aimed to process the synchronized EEG-HR-EYE data in a single file.
-However, due to complications with the clean_artifacts function's operation on specific channels, we opted to split the data back into EEG and HR-EYE components for simplicity and to ensure smooth processing.

-**Stimuli**

-Linguistic stimuli: 18 passage audios (city descriptions excerpted from travel guides; 9 in English, 9 in Hebrew) used in the 18 study trials.

-Nonlinguistic stimuli: 18 musical tone audios (a combination of different instrument sounds; 9 Easy and 9 Hard, vary by a number of instruments) used in the 18 study trials.

-Visual stimuli: 3 isoluminant screen-saver video clips.

-**Data**

-EEG/ECG (1000 Hz) and eye movement (500 Hz) were simultaneously recorded via a Trigger Box.

 **Trial and Duration**

 For each condition in both the linguistic and nonlinguistic tasks, there were a total of 10 trials, including an initial practice trial (should be excluded from the analysis) and 9 study trials.

 While all trials are around 30s, we used 28s as a standard duration for consistent analysis (because the shortest inguistic trial is ~28.5s).